A Typical day in Year 6

 In Year 6 children receive maths and spellings homework once a week.
 During each term we aim to set a project style homework, which links to our cross-curricular work.
 In the Summer Term pupils will receive homework which is more in the style of that they will receive at Key Stage 3.
 This is aimed at helping them to prepare more fully for transition to High schools.

 Pupils in Year 6 have the additional responsibility of being a House or Vice- Captain.
-These pupils are elected by the school staff, who consider their positive attributes and skills, reflecting on their ability to represent the school and encourage others in their team.
-Supporters also play an important role in helping members of staff throughout the school including: those in the School Office; senior staff and representing the whole school in Harvest, Christmas and End of Year Events.
+These pupils are elected by the academy staff, who consider their positive attributes and skills, reflecting on their ability to represent the academy and encourage others in their team.
+Supporters also play an important role in helping members of staff throughout the academy including: those in the Academy Office; senior staff and representing the whole academy in Harvest, Christmas and End of Year Events.